davidmcq137/JetiLuaDFM/DFM-InsP/Docs/en-editlua.md

 __sqrt(v)__ Returns the square root of v

-__minV(\'Sn\')__ Returns the minimum value of lua variable Sn since app start or reset.
-Quotation marks required.
+__minV(\'Sn\')__ Returns the minimum value of lua variable Sn since app start or reset. __Single Quotation marks required__.

-__maxV(\'Sn\')__ Returns the maximum value of lua variable Sn since app start or reset.
-Quotation marks required.
+__maxV(\'Sn\')__ Returns the maximum value of lua variable Sn since app start or reset. __Single Quotation marks required__.

-__avgV(\'Sn\')__ Returns the average value of lua variable Sn since app start or reset.
-Quotation marks required.
+__avgV(\'Sn\')__ Returns the average value of lua variable Sn since app start or reset, OR the running average value of Sn. __Single Quotation marks required__.

-__avgV(\'Sn\', N)__ Returns the \'running average\' of lua variable Sn over approximately N updates.
-Quotation marks required.
+Set the averaging mode for variable Sn in the _Lua Variables_ \'More\' sub-menu
+- Choose _Global Average_ mode to average Sn from app start or reset, or _Running Average_ mode to compute a \'sliding window average\' over N samples.
+N is also set in the \'More\' menu.

-Depending on the number of lua variables defined, they are updated 20-30 times per second so a value of 30 for N will give approximately 1s averaging time.
+Depending on the number of lua variables defined, they are updated 20-30 times per second so a value of 30 for N will give approximately a 1s averaging time.
 N must be greater than or equal to 1.
 With N=1 no averaging is performed.

 This function is useful for \'cleaning up\' noisy data to display on a gauge or chart recorder.
+You can select the average mode and averaging number for each lua variable independent of its source.

 Notes: